MaksKlecman/72544_Homework2/README.md

 Exercise 2:
 Create several instances with different configurations.
-Wait some seconds and use the list option to check that the cost increases over time.ʼ Terminate one instance and verify that the final cost is shown.
+Wait some seconds and use the list option to check that the cost increases over time Terminate one instance and verify that the final cost is shown.
 Try terminating a non-existing instance to test error handling.ʼ